Daniel Woolard

-Daniel Woolard (born May 22, 1984 in Bedford, Texas) is a former American soccer player and attorney.
+Daniel Woolard (born May 22, 1984, in Bedford, Texas) is an American former professional soccer player.

 Early career

-Woolard played college soccer at Midwestern State University earning First Team All-American honors during his senior season.
-Afterwards, he spent two seasons with the DFW Tornados in the USL Premier Development League.
+Woolard played college soccer at Midwestern State University in Wichita Falls, Texas, earning First Team All-American honors during his senior season.
+During college, he spent two seasons with the DFW Tornados in the USL Premier Development League.

 Professional career

 In 2007, Woolard was drafted in the fourth round, 47th overall, by the Chicago Fire in the 2007 MLS Supplemental Draft, and spent the next three seasons in Major League Soccer, appearing in 16 first team games including 8 starts and scoring one goal.

 After his release from Fire in February 2010, and having been unable to secure a professional contract elsewhere, he returned to play for the DFW Tornados in the PDL in 2010.

 Woolard signed with the USSF D2 Carolina RailHawks in September 2010, and he started his first league match with the RailHawks against Crystal Palace Baltimore on September 3].
 While with the RailHawks he played for the full duration of every match.

 On January 6, 2011, Woolard returned to the MLS after being signed by D.C.
 United.
 Woolard impressed with DC, and became a starter as the season went by.